Tuesday 8th Nov 2016

 Ezra Miller walks across the café, towards me.
 He’s wearing a bright yellow T-shirt under a hooded maroon tartan blazer and jeans.
 The severe haircut he’s had since becoming Credence has started to grow out – almost, by the sounds of it, by sheer force of will.

 Ezra sits down across from me at the long wooden table.
-He doesn’t touch the piping-hot tea he holds in a polystyrene cup while we talk.
+He doesn’t touch the tea he holds in a polystyrene cup while we talk.
 Who has time to pause for tea when we’ve got so much to cover?
 Life, death, magic, heroes, summer school, family, love, beatboxing and whether acting is a metaphor for human existence.
 That’s just what happens when you mention Harry Potter to Ezra Miller: things get deep.

 Ezra was seven years old when he started reading Harry Potter, and it’s had an indelible effect on his life ever since.